 - Infrastructure as a Service (IaaS) – IaaS is finding a moderate level of adoption in development and preproduction environments.

-- Platform as a Service (PaaS) – This area has high potential, but still remains at a relatively low level of adoption due to barriers such as limits on expansion and difficult integration.
+- Platform as a Service (PaaS) – This area has high potential.
+Still, it remains at a relatively low level of adoption due to barriers such as limits on expansion and difficult integration.

-Just like any other project within the enterprise, basic principles of project management such as estimation accuracy, project planning, requirements management, and quality management are all important for cloud projects.
-Adopting cloud hosting should be well thought out as part of an enterprise-wide strategy, so that each stakeholder understands the benefits of cloud and where it fits into the overall IT goals of the enterprise.
+Like any other project within the enterprise, project management principles such as estimation accuracy, project planning, requirements management, and quality management are all important for cloud projects.
+Adopting VPS hosting should be well thought out as part of an enterprise-wide strategy so that each stakeholder understands the benefits of the cloud and where it fits into the overall IT goals of the enterprise.

 Moving your business into the cloud offers many advantages due to the on-demand nature of cloud server hosting.
 At Atlantic.Net, we can provide your business with the scalability, accessibility, and financial savings that cloud hosting provides.
 Our goal is to help our clients save time and money by operating their business more efficiently.
-Atlantic.Net specializes in HIPAA compliant hosting solutions; learn more about our solutions for life sciences, pharma hosting, and biotech hosting.
+Atlantic.Net specializes in research-oriented cloud solutions – learn more about our solutions for life sciences, pharma hosting, and biotech hosting.